-The Hamming graphs belong to the class of distance-regular graphs, and we note that perfect colorings of distance-regular graphs attract many attention not only because of connections with many classes of optimal objects, but also because of their algebraic-combinatorial properties, which can be derived from the algebraic-combinatorial properties of the distance-regular graph.
-Some of these properties establish connections between different kinds of distance distributions of perfect colorings of distance-regular graphs, and especially Hamming graphs \cite{Hyun:2012:local}, \cite{Kro:struct}, \cite{Kro:interw}, \cite{Vas09:inter}, \cite{Vas:2019:local}.
+The Hamming graphs belong to the class of distance-regular graphs, and we note that perfect colorings of distance-regular graphs attract much attention by several reasons.
+Many classes of combinatorial configurations can be defined as perfect colorings with special parameters.
+Examples of such configurations are perfect codes, $t$-$(v,t+1,\lambda)$- and $t$-$(v,t+2,1)$-designs \cite[p.178]{Martin:94}, latin squares and latin hypercubes (equivalently, distance-$2$ MDS codes), MDS codes with distance $3$ \cite[Corol.\,6]{KKO:smallMDS}, transversals in latin squares.
+In some cases, optimal, by mean of some bound, objects are proven to be in a one-to-one correspondence with perfect colorings with special parameters.
+For example, unbalanced boolean functions attaining the correlation-immunity bound \cite{FDF:CorrImmBound}; almost perfect codes and some classes of optimal codes (see e.g. \cite{Kro:2m-3}, \cite{Kro:2m-4}); orthogonal arrays attaining the Bierbrauer--Friedman bound \cite{Bierbrauer:95,Friedman:92} induce perfect $2$-colorings of the Hamming graph \cite{Potapov:2010}, \cite{Pot:2012:color}; binary orthogonal arrays attaining the Bierbrauer--Gopalakrishnan--Stinson bound \cite{BGS:96} induce perfect $3$-colorings of the hypercube \cite{Kro:OA13}.
+A very nice result of Potapov~\cite{Pot:2012:color} shows a one-to-one correspondence between the perfect $2$-colorings of the Hamming graph $H(n,q)$ and the boolean-valued functions on $H(n,q)$ attaining a bound that connects the correlation immunity of the function, the density of ones, and the average $0$-$1$-contact number (the number of neighbors with function value $1$ for a given vertex with value $0$).
 Besides the Hamming graphs, distance-regular graphs where perfect colorings have been studied include Johnson graphs, see e.g. \cite{AvgMog:J63J73,GavGor:2013}, Latin-square graphs \cite{BCGG:2018}, halved hypercubes \cite{KMV:halved}, Grassmann graphs $G_q(n,2)$, see e.g. \cite{dWM:2020} and \cite{Matkin:2018}.